sanity-io/example-ecommerce-snipcart-vue/README.md

+# The Transglobal Candy Store

-# Frontend example in Vue.js and Nuxt.js for the Sanity.io e-commerce schema
+A frontend example in Vue.js and Nuxt.js for the Sanity.io e-commerce schema

 ## Quick start development